-Figure 34: Open Space, by type, in Nahant
+Figure 33: Open Space, by type, in Nahant

 As noted above, all permanently protected open spaces are not part of consideration for future development.
 Like many other constraints, these areas include the causeway, the area around the compost / dump site, the area around the golf course, and the area around the southeastern edge of Big Nahant Island, where space near and around the Northeastern Marine Science Center is located.
-The parcel near Nahant Road and Ocean Street is the Nahant Country Club Estate property.
-This site is an unprotected open space and is identified as a potential housing development opportunity.
+The parcel near Nahant Road and Ocean Street is the Nahant Country Club property.
+This site is an unprotected open space and a portion of this property is identified as a potential housing development opportunity.